Dimenticarsi alle 7

-"Dimenticarsi alle 7" (Italian for "Forget about each other at 7 AM") is a song by Italian singer-songwriter Elodie.
+"Dimenticarsi alle 7" (Italian for "Forget about each other at 7 AM") is a song written, recorded and produced by Italian singer-songwriter Elodie.
 It was released on February 12, 2025, through Island and Double Trouble Club Records as the third single from the singer's fifth studio album Mi ami mi odi.

 The song was presented and competed in the 75th edition of Sanremo Music Festival, held from February 11 to February 15, 2025, where it eventually placed 12th among the final ranking.

 Music and lyrics

 "Dimenticarsi alle 7" was written by Elodie, who also produced the song, alongside Davide Petrella and Davide "d.whale" Simonetta.
 In the lyrics, Elodie refers to a symbolic moment in the morning—7 AM—when someone is still up after a long night out and is trying to move on from someone, hoping to leave the past and their feelings behind, even though letting go isn't always easy.
 Referring to the song as "a drama", Elodie about "Dimenticarsi alle 7" declared:

 "It is a song that I really love.
 It tells about two sides of me: the dramatic one that only love can trigger.
 On one hand, I'm desperate, but always in a chic way.
 On the other, I blend melodrama with the electronic music of this track, which represents me a lot.
 For the first time ever, I wanted to be involved in the production; I had an idea.
 There's so much of me in it: my references, my nights out.
 I love to have fun, and this job lets me do that."